texfaq/texfaq.github.io/FAQ-metrics.md

 (Latin character) fonts; while we all more or less agree about the position of about 96 characters in fonts (the basic ASCII set), the rest of the (typically) 256 vary.
-The most obvious problems are with floating accents and special characters such as the ''pounds sterling'' sign.
+The most obvious problems are with floating accents and special characters such as the "pounds sterling" sign.
 There are three ways of dealing with this: either you change the TeX macros which reference the characters (not much fun, and error-prone); or you change the encoding of the font (easier than you